Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

     ![Failed Message Groups](failed-message-groups.png)
  1. Click the **View Messages** link to see details on each failed message.
     ![Failed Message Details](failed-message-details.png)
- 1. Try the various methods of replaying messages and watch what happens in the console windows.
+ 1. Try the various methods of replaying messages (**Retry selected** vs. **Retry all**) and watch what happens in the console windows.
 Note that ServiceControl executes message retry batches on a 30-second timer, so *be patient*.
 Eventually, the messages will be returned to their appropriate endpoints.

 When the message is replayed in Sales, each endpoint picks up right where it left off.
 You should be able to see how useful this capability will be when failures happen in your real-life systems.